GoogleChrome/developer.chrome.com/site/en/blog/inside-browser-part1/index.md

 ## Saving more memory - Servicification in Chrome

 The same approach is applied to the browser process.
-Chrome is undergoing architecture changes to run each part of the browser program as a service allowing to easily split into different processes or aggregate into one.
+Chrome is undergoing architecture changes to run each part of the browser program as a service allowing it to easily split into different processes or aggregate into one.

-General idea is that when Chrome is running on powerful hardware, it may split each service into different processes giving more stability, but if it is on a resource-constraint device, Chrome consolidates services into one process saving memory footprint.
-Similar approach of consolidating processes for less memory usage have been used on platform like Android before this change.
+The general idea is that when Chrome is running on powerful hardware, it may split each service into different processes giving more stability, but if it is on a resource-constraint device, Chrome consolidates services into one process saving memory footprint.
+A similar approach of consolidating processes for less memory usage has been used on platforms like Android before this change.

 <figure>
   {% Img src="image/T4FyVKpzu4WKF1kBNvXepbi08t52/8zHB7KNXrIKv5yAWvtBy.svg", alt="Chrome servification", width="273", height="150" %}